Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-05-05-Minetest-birthday.md

 figure out which version which kids had and figure out what to do there...
 And worse, the newer "bedrock" version is only really practically hosted in The Cloud.
-It doesn't let me run the world on my own hardware, and I insist on ruling my childrens' game-worlds like an iron-fisted despot.
+It doesn't let me run the world on my own hardware, and I insist on ruling my children's game-worlds like an iron-fisted despot.

 So, I gave the hobby-made imitation a try... and found that after installing a "subgame" called [MineClone 2](https://forum.minetest.net/viewtopic.php?t=16407)